Chris shares how he got hooked on heroin at a young age.

 He’s like, “So you’re in pain?”
 I’m like, “Yeah I’m in pain.”
 He’s like, “Okay I’ll prescribe you this.”

-The number of prescriptions for opioids risen from 76 million in 1991 to nearly 207 million in 2013 (NIH)
+The number of prescriptions for opioids risen from 76 million in 1991 to nearly 207 million in 2013 (National Institute on Drug Abuse).
+Over 70% of drug overdose deaths in 2019 involved an opioid (CDC).

 I went back the next day – I was 14 – and I went back the next day and was like, “They fell and got wet and they all like dissolved.”
 And he’s like, “Yeah, alright no problem it’s happened sometimes.”
 Wrote me another prescription.
 Like with no MRI’s – no type of anything – just by me saying I was in pain.
 And I definitely think like, that it just made it so easy.